barrynorthern/xylo/README.md

 Note: you will need Docker installed on your machine for this to work.

+## Deployment

+Since this project builds into a Docker container, deployment to remote servers should be relatively straightforward.
+I experimented with Google Cloud and Heroku but there were deployment issues I have not yet resolved.
+There is a branch called google-cloud where some of this deployment investigation work for Google Cloud can be seen.
+Note, I would not normally include the project id in the repo, but this is just a test.
+The primary issue here is building a container with an Nx monorepo that runs after deployment.
+Google Cloud requires a handshake response on port 8080, and for some reason the stub Express node api for this purpose isn't launching.
+With more development I'm sure this could be resolved.

 # Spill

 Spill is a therapy product, users book therapy through Spill.
 Users often have requirements about how they can book therapy, eg counsellor specialism.